kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 Pros:
 - The normalization is available due to joins.
 So it's possible to remove duplicated data.
+- Good support of 1-M and M-M (using associate table)

 Cons:
 - Object relational mismatch.
 Most programming languages are different from relational model, so it's necessary to implement a data translation layer for it.
 ORMs come to solve this problem.

-Notes:
--
+So instead of manipulation objects, you manipulate columns and rows.

 ### Document data models